Skip to main content

 Enabling multiplayer

-In Easel, making your game multiplayer is as easy as adding a maxHumanPlayers parameter to your Main function.
+To make your game multiplayer, simply set the maxHumanPlayers parameter to your Main function.
 This immediately makes the game a multiplayer game.

 Select your main.easel file.
 Insert a maxHumanPlayers=5 parameter into your Main function's parameter list.
 Your Main function should now look like this: